pivotal/docs-tap/install-offline/offline-ide-extensions.hbs.md

 In a column on the right side of the screen, under "Resources", click on the "Download Extension" link.
 A file called `vmware.tanzu-dev-tools-${version}.vsix` is downloaded.
-Save the file to with somewhere that can be made accessible to your airgapped environment (e.g. a USB drive).
+Save the file somewhere that can be made accessible to your airgapped environment (e.g. a USB drive).

 You will need to repeat these steps for all extensions you want to install, **including any dependencies**.